 Xylitol – GI: 13

 Xylitol is a naturally occurring sugar alcohol that is usually found in fruits and vegetables.
-It’s not very nutrient dense (like stevia), and is relative low in glycemic index so it does not dramatically affect blood sugar levels.
+It’s not very nutrient dense (like stevia), and is relatively low in glycemic index so it does not dramatically affect blood sugar levels.
 Many people enjoy this sweetener because it is very close to the sweetness of sugar and can easily be substituted.

-Stomach discomfort is one of the biggest complaints from this sweetener, and has been shown that larger than 65 grams a day can cause diarrhea.
+Stomach discomfort is one of the biggest complaints from this sweetener and has been shown that larger than 65 grams a day can cause diarrhea.